jdrew1303/elecex-challenge-1/README.md

 # Elecex Coding Challenge 1

+Thank you for your interest in working at Electricity Exchange.
+Before we proceed with more formal interviews, we ask that all candidates submit a coding challenge.
+The coding challenge is a foundational piece of our process and it's referenced later in our process during the technical interviews.

+If at any point you have questions concerning the coding challenge and/or interview process, please do not hesitate to email developers@electricityexchange.ie

 ## This challenge is intended to assess your coding ability in NodeJS.

 - You should not spend more than 2.5 - 3 hours on implementing the requirements.
 (If you want to spend more time, but we understand that people have busy lives)